jackbsteinberg/std-toast/README.md

   and a goal of the standard toast is to make it as easy as possible for developers to build and style toasts that conform to those common shapes.

-    - Toasts almost always support a message, action, and close button.

-    - Toasts often support an icon and a title.

 - The positioning of the toast must be intuitive, so the standard toast will come with built-in support for common positions, as well as a sensible default.